Leave a message

 It's not always possible to prevent suicidal thoughts, but keeping your mind healthy with regular exercise, healthy eating and maintaining friendships can help you cope better with stressful or upsetting situations.

 If you are feeling suicidal, it is important to talk to someone and get help.
-If you are not comfortable talking to a close friend or family member, you can contact Dr. Koller’s offices and set up an urgent appointment to talk to him about your thoughts and feeling.
+If you are not comfortable talking to a close friend or family member, you can contact Dr Koller’s offices and set up an urgent appointment to talk to him about your thoughts and feeling.
 It's probably difficult for you to see at this time, but you're not alone and not beyond help.

 If you're worried that someone you know may be considering suicide, try to encourage them to talk about how they are feeling.
 Listening is the best way to help.
 Try to avoid offering solutions and try not to judge.
 If they've previously been diagnosed with a mental health condition, such as depression, you can speak to a member of their care team for help and advice.

 Self-harm, or an injury inflicted on oneself, often by cutting or burning, is generally a sign of intense inner turmoil, anxiety, and/or suppressed emotions.
-Self-injuring behavior is not the same as a suicide attempt: Though some individuals who self-harm may attempt suicide, in general, acts of self-harm do not indicate a desire to end one's life.
+Self-injuring behaviour is not the same as a suicide attempt: Though some individuals who self-harm may attempt suicide, in general, acts of self-harm do not indicate a desire to end one's life.
 A person might harm him or herself to express pain, anxiety, or other emotions or to maintain a feeling of control over his or her body when other situations in life seem outside his or her control.
-This behavior often develops in adolescence and, if left untreated, may continue for many years.
+This behaviour often develops in adolescence and, if left untreated, may continue for many years.

 Many people who self-harm don't want to kill themselves.
 Self-harming can be a kind of "survival strategy", providing a person with a way of coping with overwhelming emotions.

 However, self-harming is usually a sign that a person needs immediate help and support.